Jump to content

 See our New World Sauvignon Blanc selection

-Albariño eller Alvarinho
+Albariño or Alvarinho

 Albariño from Spain or Alvarinho from Portugal might be the two options that better fit the origins of the dish.
 Albariño/Alvarinho is aromatic and presents a high acidity, while having a more fruit-driven and floral style than Sauvignon Blanc.